prismicio/prismic-vue/README.md

 # Install

 ⚠️ We've moved `prismic-vue` to `@prismicio/vue`.
-You can safely delete the former and add the latter to your Vue/Nuxt project ✌️
+You can safely replace the former with the latter to your node modules ✌️

 `@prismic/vue` relies on `prismic-javascript` and `prismic-dom`.
 If you are migrating from V1, make sure to install them too as they are now peer dependencies.